AMix-Bio/PFArena/README.md

 # PFArena

-PFArena is a protein-mutation benchmark with four evaluation tasks and three inference backends: API-based LLMs, Biomni agents, and protein language models (PLMs).
-The runnable code is under [`code/`](code/).
+**PFArena** is an assay-grounded **protein-mutation benchmark** that systematically evaluates protein language models (PLMs), large language models (LLMs), and LLM-based agents under four protein modification settings.
+Comprising 202 unique assays, 293 assay--task instances, and 607,269 target candidate rows, PFArena defines four task interfaces that correspond to common decisions in protein-engineering workflows.

+Runnable inference and evaluation code is under [`code/`](code/).
+Below is a detailed setup tutorial.

-## 1. Create the shared Python environment
+## 1. Create Conda environment

 Create one Python 3.12 environment for the API LLM, Agent, and evaluator code.
 The pinned dependencies are in [`code/requirements.txt`](code/requirements.txt).